CURENT/ams/docs/source/modeling/routine.rst

 Data Exchange in Simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To achieve dispatch-dynamic cosimulation, it requires bi-directional data exchange between dispatch and dynamic study.
+To achieve scheduling-dynamics cosimulation, it requires bi-directional data exchange between scheduling and dynamics study.
 From the perspective of AMS, two functions, ``send`` and ``receive``, are developed.
 The maping relationship for a specific routine is defined in the routine class as ``map1`` and ``map2``.